NCERT Notes Class 11 Accountancy Chapter 8 & 9: Financial Statements

 To Net Profit t/f to Capital A/c (if Cr. > Dr. side)

-• The assets are arranged in the order of the liquidity in the balance sheet.
-This means that the most liquid asset example the cash in hand is shown first and the least liquid assets such as the goodwill is shown last.
+• The assets are arranged in order of liquidity in the balance sheet.
+This means that the most liquid asset, such as cash in hand, is shown first and the least liquid assets, such as the goodwill, are shown last.

 • The liabilities are arranged in the order of timing.
-This means that the liabilities which are to be paid immediately or at first are shown first such as the creditors and the liabilities which are to be paid later are shown at the last such as long term loans.
+This means that the liabilities which are to be paid immediately or at first are shown first, such as the creditors and the liabilities which are to be paid later are shown last, such as long-term loans.

 Format of the Balance Sheet